 Panettone French toast with apple brandy

 While the holidays are coming to an end, what could be better than making a little sweeter breakfasts.
-Having recently received from Michel Jodoin and their PR agency, the 3-year-old apple brandy, named “L’Heure de mettre la pomme à off” and offered at the cider house the and at the SAQ, I decided to make a Panettone French toast with Apple brandy with Stefano Faita’s Classic Panettone, made in Varese in Italy, that I bought at my IGA, but it is also available at several retailers including Hudson’s Bay and Quincaillerie Dante for example where you can order it online.
+Having recently received from Michel Jodoin, the 3-year-old apple brandy, named “L’Heure de mettre la pomme à off” and offered at the cider house the and at the SAQ, I decided to make a Panettone French toast with Apple brandy with Stefano Faita’s Classic Panettone, made in Varese in Italy, that I bought at my IGA, but it is also available at several retailers including Hudson’s Bay and Quincaillerie Dante for example where you can order it online.

 Panettone French toast with apple brandyrecipe for two